Discussions over Lorentz-Ether-Theory and SR Simultaneity, Contraction & Expansion

 2) Expansion of moving objects, caused by different durations

-(wrt ether simultaneity) of the movements of the different
+(wrt ether simultaneity) of the movements of the

 points of the moving objects